Jacob Jordaens: A palatial residence in Antwerp

 In 1652 he painted for his 'showroom' (pronkkamer) in the south wing of his home nine ceiling pieces depicting the erotic history of the god of love Cupid and the royal daughter Psyche.
-According to the inventory left by Jordaens' grandchildren, these paintings were part of the sale of the house in 1708.
+According to the inventory left by Jordaens's grandchildren, these paintings were part of the sale of the house in 1708.
 The walls and doors of the room were also covered with paintings.
 This was the room where Jordaens received his guests and clients.
 The decoration of the room was intended to impress his visitors by his mastery through the depiction of the mythological tale of earthly and heavenly love, betrayal and fidelity.
 As the paintings from the Story of Cupid and Psyche were mounted on the ceiling, Jordaens used a lot of foreshortening in the pictures to create the illusion of depth.
-The perspective system was borrowed verbatim from Rubens' ceiling pieces in the Jesuit church in Antwerp.
+The perspective system was borrowed verbatim from Rubens's ceiling pieces in the Jesuit church in Antwerp.
 The paintings are viewed through an octagonal 'aperture' frame.
 The canvas entitled Psyche receives the cup of immortality on the Olympus is the centrepiece of the series.
 Other paintings in the series are Psyche's Father Questions the Oracle in the Temple of Apollo, the Love of Cupid and Psyche, the Oracle of Apollo, the Curiosity of Psyche, Cupid's Flight, Psyche Received by the Gods and two putti pieces.
 The original ceiling and door paintings have survived and are now in the collection of The Phoebus Foundation in Antwerp.
 The paintings on the walls are lost but some of the designs for them have been preserved.